S Corp filing: Tax information small business owners need to know

 To create an S Corp, your business must make an S election by mailing or faxing IRS Form 2553 to the IRS by the S Corp filing deadline.
 If you have an established business entity and are just learning about S Corp tax implications, you may still be able to change your election.
 Read Form 2553 late filing: Making up for lost time on S Corp elections to learn more about late election relief.

 It’s ok if this part of the S Corp filing process feels intimidating.
-Whether you are starting a new business or converting your existing business to an S Corp, Block Advisors can take the paperwork off your hands to relieve some of the stress of your S Corp filing requirement.
+Whether you are starting a new business or converting an existing business to an S Corp, Block Advisors can take the paperwork off your hands to relieve some of the stress of your S Corp filing requirement.

 Annual S Corp Tax Filing Requirements and IRS Tax Forms